SebastiaanKlippert/go-wkhtmltopdf/README.md

 Note: You can also ignore the internal buffer and let wkhtmltopdf write directly to disk if required for large files.

 #Installation
-go get or use a Go dependency manager of your liking
+go get or use a Go dependency manager of your liking.

 ```
 go get -u github.com/SebastiaanKlippert/go-wkhtmltopdf